MICLab-Unicamp/medseg/README.md

 # IMPORTANT NOTICE:

 # A new improved version is available here: [MEDPSeg](https://github.com/MICLab-Unicamp/medpseg).

-# This repository is an old version referring to the papers listed below.
+# This repository is deprecated, please use MEDPSeg.
+This branch is an old version referring to the papers listed below.

 # Modified EfficientDet Segmentation (MEDSeg)
 Official repository for reproducing lung, COVID-19, airway and pulmonary artery automated segmentation using our MEDSeg model.